 SnTe has the rocksalt structure, therefore its fully symmetric Ag mode is similar to a uniform expansion of the crystal which also happens as a function of increased temperature.
 Therefore, the observed changes in frequency could be thought of as the coherent and thermal versions of the lattice expansion effect.
 To test whether the double pump method can identify anharmonicity along less symmetric phonon modes we performed similar measurements on SnSe, a low-symmetry variant of SnTe.
 Figure \ref{Figure 4}(a) shows the \trR~signal taken with single pump excitation.
 It is clear from the beat-like pattern, that more than a single frequency is present in the signal corresponding to more than one phonon in agreement with previous measurements of SnSe\cite{huang2022observation}.
 Figure \ref{Figure 4}(b) shows \trR~as a function of time delay and \dtpp.
 Unlike in Figure \ref{Figure 2}(b), the presence of multiple frequencies in the data makes it challenging to decipher the anharmonic effects directly from the plot.
-To decrease the amount of fitting parameters we first subtract the exponential background and fit the data to a combination of damped oscillations to extract the mode frequencies as a function of \dtpp.
+To decrease the number of fitting parameters, we first subtract the exponential background and fit the data to a combination of damped oscillations to extract the mode frequencies as a function of \dtpp.
 The results for the two most dominant phonons are shown in Figure \ref{Figure 4} (c-d).
 Both modes were observed previously in single pump experiments\cite{huang2022observation} and are known to soften with increased fluence.
-However, as \dtpp~is increased both modes exhibit periodic modulations at the frequency excited by the leading pump for the same mode.
-In contrast to SnTe, the lower symmetry of SnSe differentiates between lattice expansion and motion along the crystals $A_g$ modes, and Huang et.al\cite{huang2022observation} even showed that their excitation is entwined with a novel lattice instability towards a higher symmetry phase.
+However, as \dtpp~is increased, both modes exhibit periodic modulations at the frequency excited by the leading pump for the same mode.
+We extract mode-specific electron-phonon coupling for the two phonons in a similar manner as was done in SnTe and obtain $0.10 [meV]$ and $0.15 [meV]$ for the 2.1 THz and 4.5 THz modes, respectively.
+Similar to SnTe, the model does not capture the large frequency shifts at the peaks of the oscillations, which may indicate contributions from higher-order anharmonic terms.
+In contrast to SnTe, the lower symmetry of SnSe differentiates between lattice expansion and motion along the crystal's $A_g$ modes, and Huang \textit{et al.}\cite{huang2022observation} even showed that their excitation is entwined with a novel lattice instability towards a higher symmetry phase.